Filing a Complaint

 If you would like to file complaint concerning a real estate appraiser, an appraisal management company, or any unlicensed activity, follow the steps below:

-- We request that you include documents related to the transaction (such as the appraisal, MLS sales data, engagement letters, settlement statement, appraisal reviews).
-Please send copies and not the original documents
+- Include copies of documents related to the transaction (such as the appraisal, MLS sales data, engagement letters, settlement statement, appraisal reviews).

-- Sign the document *the agency does not accept anonymous complaints
+- Sign the form. *The agency does not accept anonymous complaints

 As your advocate in all matters of appraisal in Texas, we take the investigation of complaints seriously.
 In addition, our staff and investigators make every effort to keep you informed throughout the process and respond to your complaint in a timely manner.
 The chart below outlines the typical process of how a complaint is reviewed and managed.
 A more detailed version of the complaint process is also available for your convenience.